Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

-The past twenty five years have witnessed a tremendous development of ultrafast spectroscopy techniques which enabled both the creation and control of nonequilibrium quantum states of matter as well as the measurement of system properties on ultrafast time scales \cite{Roadmap_2021}.
-While at first weakly correlated phenomena were investigated, including ultrafast control of magnetism \cite{kirilyuk_ultrafast_2010,Matsubara_EuO_2015}, the melting of charge-density waves \cite{Wolf_CDWmelting_2008,Demsar_nonthermalCDW_2011} and exciton dynamics \cite{Srivastava_2015,Staehler_2022}, more recently the focus has shifted to also include strongly correlated electron systems like cuprate superconductors \cite{fausti_light-induced_2011}, Mott-Hubbard systems \cite{Perfetti_Mott_2008,Wolf_2014} and heavy-fermion (HF) compounds \cite{Lohneysen_HF_RMP2007,Demsar2006, Wetli_2018}.
-The latter systems are peculiar in that the Kondo electronic correlations generate a narrow, low-energy band at the Fermi energy whose width is in the terahertz (THz) range \cite{Lohneysen_HF_RMP2007}.
-The investigation of their temporal dynamics has received a boost by the recent application of phase-sensitive THz time-domain spectroscopy \cite{Wetli_2018,Pal_2019,Yang_THzcond_2020,yang_critical_2023,Li_missing-weight_2025} which showed strikingly more complex behavior than expected: A HF system responds to an incident single-cycle THz pulse by emitting a time-delayed echo pulse, which was interpreted to carry information on the strongly correlated dynamics, separated in time from the uncorrelated background \cite{Wetli_2018}.
+The past twenty-five years have witnessed a tremendous development of ultrafast spectroscopy techniques which have enabled both the creation and control of nonequilibrium quantum states of matter, as well as the measurement of system properties on ultrafast timescales \cite{Roadmap_2021}.
+While at first, weakly correlated phenomena were investigated, including ultrafast control of magnetism \cite{kirilyuk_ultrafast_2010,Matsubara_EuO_2015}, the melting of charge-density waves \cite{Wolf_CDWmelting_2008,Demsar_nonthermalCDW_2011}, and exciton dynamics \cite{Srivastava_2015,Staehler_2022}; more recently the focus has shifted to also include strongly correlated electron systems like cuprate superconductors \cite{fausti_light-induced_2011}, Mott-Hubbard systems \cite{Perfetti_Mott_2008,Wolf_2014}, and heavy-fermion (HF) compounds \cite{Lohneysen_HF_RMP2007,Demsar2006, Wetli_2018}.
+The latter systems are peculiar, in that the Kondo electronic correlations generate a narrow, low-energy band at the Fermi energy, whose width is in the terahertz (THz) range \cite{Lohneysen_HF_RMP2007}.
+The investigation of their temporal dynamics has received a boost by the recent application of phase-sensitive THz time-domain spectroscopy \cite{Wetli_2018,Pal_2019,Yang_THzcond_2020,yang_critical_2023,Li_missing-weight_2025}, which has shown strikingly more complex behavior than expected: A HF system responds to an incident single-cycle THz pulse by emitting a time-delayed echo pulse, which can be interpreted to carry information on the strongly correlated dynamics, separated in time from the uncorrelated background \cite{Wetli_2018}.